markperdue/vsphere-setup/README.md

 # Finish settings up vCenter
 Time to use terraform to manage a few vSphere objects.

-Let's create a data center, cluster, and add our ESXi host to the cluster.See [main.tf](main.tf) for details.
+Let's create a data center, cluster, and add our ESXi host to the cluster.
+See [main.tf](main.tf) for details.

-1. Edit [examples/terraform.tfvars](examples/terraform.tfvars) with your vSphere settings
+1. Edit [examples/terraform.tfvars](examples/terraform.tfvars), if needed, with changes related to your network design and configuration
-2. Create a terraform workspace and apply the changes
+1. Create a terraform workspace and apply the changes
     ```
     terraform workspace new vsphere
     terraform workspace select vsphere